Quick fix

 A space-separated list of domains.
 These domains are used as search suffixes when resolving single-label host names (domain names which contain no dot), in order to qualify them into fully-qualified domain names (FQDNs).

-does, so might investigate that later.
+I’m curious what Domains= does, so might investigate that later.
 Edit: These are search domains and are prepended if you lookup a domain/url without a dot in it.
-E.g. if I added Domains=jameslearnt.com
+E.g. if I added Domains=jameslearnt.com, then I’d be able to enter today in my URL bar and have that take me to today.jameslearnt.com as a kind of online hosts file shortcut.

-Caches can be flushed with sudo systemd-resolve --flush-caches
+Caches can be flushed with sudo systemd-resolve --flush-caches or sudo service dns-clean start.

 For more detailed diagnostics it is possible to set sytemd-resolved into debug mode and trace the lookups, but I didn’t end up needing to do this.